WV Incentives

 The West Virginia Difference

 West Virginia’s highest priority is meeting your company’s needs.
 Part of the service includes providing aggressive development assistance in the form of tax credits and financing programs.
 This development assistance can reduce startup and operating costs and provide for enhanced productivity.
+West Virginia is a prime location for global businesses.

 Corporate Headquarters Credit